intel/neural-compressor/docs/bench.md

 To profile model, click "Add new profiling" button at the bottom of the table and follow the steps.
 ![Profiling-wizard](imgs/bench/profiling-wizard.png "Profiling-wizard")
 ### Profiling details
 Once profiling entry is added, you can click "Run" button to execute it.
 After completing the process, the results will appear in the form of a bar chart and a table with full profiling data.
-The table is also used to control which operations are to be included in the chart.
+The table is also used to control which operations are included in the chart.
 Check the box next to the selected row and click "Update chart" button to include it in the bar chart.
+Click "Download .csv file" button to get profiling data in .csv file.
 ![Profiling-details](imgs/bench/profiling-details.png "Profiling-details")

 ## Display model graph